BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 NRSInsights Reports

-Same-store data comparisons of October 2025 with October 2024 are derived from approximately 229 million transactions processed through the approximately 23,800 stores on the NRS network that scanned transactions in both months.
-Same-store data comparisons of October 2025 with September 2025 are derived from approximately 280 million transactions processed through approximately 31,700 stores.
+Same-store data comparisons of January 2026 with January 2025 are derived from approximately 207 million transactions processed through the approximately 24,700 stores on the NRS network that scanned transactions in both months.
+Same-store data comparisons of January 2026 with December 2025 are derived from approximately 260 million transactions processed through approximately 32,500 stores.

-Same-store data comparisons for the three months ended October 31, 2025 with the year-ago three months are derived from approximately 666 million scanned transactions processed through those stores that scanned transactions in both three-month periods.
+Same-store data comparisons for the three months ended January 31, 2026 with the year-ago three months are derived from approximately 624 million transactions processed through those stores that scanned transactions in both three-month periods.

 NRS POS Platform